lizcconrad/vixxstats-web/README.md

 #### `App`
 The app :^) wrapped in a `<BrowserRouter>` component, this is which specifies which component to render based on the URL

+#### `ThemeContextProvider`
+Found in `ThemeContext.js`, this is the custom component that wraps the app in order to provide a React context that keeps track the theme currently in use in order to render the pages with the proper theme

+### Common components
+These components are used across many or all pages of the website

+#### `Page`
+This is a wrapper for every page on the website.
+It sets a background div to be as tall as the viewport (for styling reasons) and renders the [`CustomNavbar`](#customnavbar).

+#### `CustomNavbar`
+The navbar for the website.
+Starts with the  [react-bootstrap](https://react-bootstrap.github.io/) navbar as a base.
+Includes links to every other page on the site.
+This component makes use of [styled-components](https://www.styled-components.com/) to alter the original bootstrap styling.

 ## Server